wchswchs/shardingsphere-plus/README.md

 -   Support custom sharding algorithm with parameters
 -   Simplify datasource configuration
 -   Support pluggable custom interface for sharding algorithm
--   Built in StrHash sharding algorithm with parameters
+-   Built in StrHash sharding algorithm with parameters using murmurhash

 ## How to use
 -   Add ShardingSphere-Plus dependency